 top of page

 When it comes to landing acting work, your actor headshot is your calling card.
-It’s the first thing casting directors, agents, and producers see -- and often the deciding factor in whether you’re invited to audition.
+It’s the first thing casting directors, agents, and producers see.
+Often, it’s the deciding factor in whether you’re invited to audition.

 So, what makes a good actor headshot?
-And how do you choose the right actor headshot photographer to capture you authentically and professionally?
+How do you choose the right actor headshot photographer to capture you authentically and professionally?

 Tip: Keep hair, makeup, and styling natural.
 You want to look like the best version of yourself.
 Your best self on a good day.
 Confident, real, and camera-ready.